WeWeb vs Webflow: A Detailed Comparison [2026]

 Backends and integrations

 Webflow provides a native CMS and e-commerce engine.
-For authentication, real-time queries, or relational data, you can use Wized, Supabase, or Xano.
+For authentication, real-time queries, or relational data, you layer on Wized, Supabase, or Xano.
+Webflow Cloud (launched mid-2026) lets you deploy simple full-stack tools like calculators, dashboards, and booking widgets from a prompt, but this is still early-stage and limited compared to a proper backend.

-Teams that need simple workflows will find Webflow faster, but teams needing scalable apps will find WeWeb more flexible.
+Teams that need simple content workflows will find Webflow faster.
+Teams building apps with user data, complex logic, or multiple integrations will find WeWeb significantly more capable.

 Read more: WeWeb and Supabase | WeWeb and Xano